Non-interventionism: History

 The term "non-intervention" was used in the context of United States policy in 1915.
 The norm of non-intervention has dominated the majority of international relations and can be seen to have been one of the principal motivations for the United States initial non-interventionist policy in World Wars I and II, and the liberal powers' non-intervention in the Spanish Civil War despite the involvement of Germany and Italy.
 The norm was then firmly established into international law as one of the United Nations Charter's central tenets, which established non-intervention as one of the key principles which would underpin the emergent post-World War II peace.

 However, this was soon affected by the advent of the Cold War, which increased the number and intensity of interventions in the domestic politics of a vast number of developing countries under pretexts such as instigating a "global socialist revolution" or ensuring "containment" of such a revolution.
 The adoption of such pretexts and the idea that such interventions were to prevent a threat to "international peace and security" allowed intervention under Chapter VII of the UN Charter.
 There must be a vote of nine member states out of fifteen, within the Security Council along with no vetoes from the five permanent members."
 Additionally, the UN's power to regulate such interventions was hampered during the Cold War due to both the US and USSR holding veto power in the United Nations Security Council.

 In different countries

 China

 Mutual non-interference has been one of China's principles on foreign policy since 1954.
-After the Chinese economic reform, China began to focus on industrial development and actively avoided military conflict over the subsequent decades.
+After the reform and opening up, China began to focus on industrial development and actively avoided military conflict over the subsequent decades.
 As of December 2018, China has used its veto eleven times in UN Security Council.
 China first used the veto on 25 August 1972 to block Bangladesh's admission to the UN.
 From 1971 to 2011, China used its veto sparingly, preferring to abstain rather than veto resolutions indirectly related to Chinese interests.
 According to David L. Bosco, China turned abstention into an "art form," abstaining on 30% of Security Council Resolutions between 1971 and 1976.